 - Line of business (LOB) revenue, and other basic financial and organizational metrics

-Vendors Considered but Not Included in the Magic Quadrant
+Technologies Not Qualified for the Magic Quadrant

 - Companies that otherwise did not meet inclusion criteria and, in most cases, have not responded to requests for several years were not pursued and are no longer mentioned here.